 All students in the third year and beyond submit an annual report on their progress.
 The reports are due during spring quarter each year.

-Timetable for Progress toward the Doctoral Degree
+Satisfactory Progress toward the Doctoral Degree